Clone HDD to SSD(Solid-State Disk) without Reinstalling Windows 11 or Windows 10 - Qiling

 • Restart your computer.

-You may have noticed that there is a system clone option in Qiling Backup, which enables you to clone your Windows from one disk to another.
-If the used space on your HDD is larger than the total size of your SSD, which is quite common, you can consider migrating OS to your SSD only.
-As long as your SSD is larger than the used space on your system and boot drive, you can clone the OS from your HDD to the SSD without any boot issues.
-As for the other partitions on the HDD, you can choose either to manually copy the files on them to another hard disk or use the partition clone feature in Qiling Backup to get things done.
+You may have noticed the system clone option in Qiling Backup, which allows you to clone your Windows from one disk to another.
+If your HDD has more used space than your SSD, you can consider migrating the OS to the SSD only.
+If your SSD is larger than the used space on your system and boot drive, you can clone the OS from the HDD to the SSD without any boot issues.
+For other partitions on the HDD, you can either manually copy the files to another hard disk or use the partition clone feature in Qiling Backup to transfer them.

 Issues You May Encounter After Disk Cloning